 Species that breed in North America, but winter in Mexico, Central America, South America or the Caribbean islands are called “Neotropical” migratory birds.
 They can travel several thousand miles to return to their breeding grounds!
 Other neotropical migrants that can be seen on the Refuge during the summer include: common nighthawk, belted kingfisher, western meadowlark, willow flycatcher, warbling vireo, house wren, marsh wren, yellow warbler, MacGillivray's warbler, Wilson's warbler, common yellowthroat, western kingbird, gray catbird, savannah sparrow, fox sparrow, song sparrow, Lincoln's sparrow, and white-crowned sparrow.

 For more information about which species of birds can be found on Arapaho NWR please check our Wildlife List brochure and Comprehensive Conservation Plan.
-For information about greater sage-grouse lek tours in North Park you can contact the North Park Chamber of Commerce.

 Follow Us Online

 Shiras' moose were reintroduced to the North Park area in 1978 and have thrived ever since.
 Fifteen to twenty individuals may be found on the Refuge in spring, summer and early fall.